Pont-à-Mousson: 18th and 19th centuries

+Pont-à-Mousson Company

-The Pont-à-Mousson Company was created in 1856 by a group of Lorraine businessmen to operate the Marbache iron mine and to use the ore to manufacture cast iron.
+The Pont-à-Mousson Company (PAM) was created in 1856 by a group of Lorraine businessmen to operate the Marbache iron mine and to use the ore to manufacture cast iron.
 Xavier Rogé was the manager.
 In 1862 the enterprise was liquidated due to lack of sufficient capital to cover the high investment expenses.
 Rogé managed to raise capital in the Saarland and restart the business, selling most of its production to forges in the Ardennes and Champagne.

 In 1866, Rogé visited England and became aware of the new and promising market for cast-iron water pipes.
 He focused the company on pipe production, and found a ready market when cities began to make large investment in water supply after 1871.
 He adopted the English method of casting pipes in vertical rather than horizontal moulds.
 He was succeeded by Camille Cavallier, who transformed the moderately sized cast iron pipe manufacturer into a giant, always concentrating on making pipes.
 Annual cast iron production rose from 80,000 to 183,000 tons between 1900 and 1913.

-The company, later known as Saint-Gobain PAM is still producing ductile cast iron pipes and fittings for drinking water, irrigation and sewage applications.
+The company, later known as Saint-Gobain PAM is still producing ductile cast iron pipes and fittings for drinking water, irrigation and sewage applications; its logo still reflects the multi-arched bridge over the river.
 The plant of Pont-à-Mousson, having its 160th anniversary in 2016, is the largest employer in the city, with an average 1000 employees spread among two plants, a research center and the headquarters of the company.